 - Campers registering before 6:00 AM will be charged for the previous night.

 - Pets are permitted in Delaware State Park campgrounds, but must be attended at all times.
-Pets are not allowed in cabins or yurts, except Cabin 10 at Killens.
+Pets are not allowed in cabins or yurts, except Cabins 9 and 10 at Killens Pond State Park, Cabins 9 and 10 at Trap Pond State Park, and Waterfront Cottages 11 and 12 at the Cottages of Indian River Marina at Delaware Seashore State Park.
 For specific policies about pets at each park, consult the campground registration booth or park office.
-Pets are not allowed at Killen's Pond Waterpark.
+Pets are not allowed at the Killen's Pond Waterpark.

 Campfires and open fires may be banned in selected campgrounds during extremely dry conditions.
 Please contact the campground immediately prior to your visit for fire status.
 Charcoal fires in grills are permitted during bans unless otherwise noted.